dailydotdev/daily/README.md

 ## 🚀 Running daily.dev locally

 Let's setup daily.dev locally.
-First you need to setup the services required to run the daily.dev applications, then you can run the application you want.
+First, you need to setup the services required to run the daily.dev applications, then you can run the application you want.
 Follow up the setups below to quickly get started.

 ## ⚙️ Setting Up Daily Services